The Times staff directory is listed below, in alphabetical order, with contact information. Below the directory are bio blurbs on Times Staff members.

-Denise Dunbar, Publisher
+Denise Dunbar, Publisher and editor

 Denise is a 30-year resident of Alexandria.
 She was born in Atlanta and grew up there and in New Jersey, Indiana, Illinois and Texas.
 Denise holds a B.S. in Journalism from North Texas State University and a M.A. in International Relations from the University of Georgia.
 She has worked for the Charlotte Observer newspaper, the Central Intelligence Agency and the Virginia Department of Social Services, where she was the bridal editor, Boris Yel’tsin’s biographer, and head of welfare reform implementation, respectively.
 She loves baseball, politics and warm weather.
 She and her husband have three children.

-Jane Hughes, Sales Director
+Jane Hughes, Sales director and co-publisher

-Patrice V. Culligan, Sales Coordinator and Sales Rep
+Patrice Culligan, Sales representative and publisher emerita

 Patrice was publisher of the Alexandria Times for three years before semi-retiring to Florida in 2013.
 She works part-time from there doing sales and coordinating the Times’ weekly sales production.
 She previously worked in medical publishing for 18 years.
 After working with the International Medical News Group, Patrice moved to New York City as the publisher of Physician’s Weekly.
 After five years as publisher and the successful sale of the publication, she started an independent rep firm and two years later joined a larger firm representing numerous medical associations and medical publishers.
 Patrice and her husband have six children and six grandchildren spread across the United States and Europe.

 Deb Riley, Sales Representative